Ultimate Guide To Nepal

 Bhaktapur’s local delicacies are healthy.

 You must try Bhaktapur delicacies during your visit.
-The city has diverse food options to choose from.
-For instance, Newari cuisine is super delicious and includes veg and non-veg options.
+The city has diverse food options.
+For instance, Newari cuisine is super delicious and includes vegetarian and non-vegetarian options.
 Some dish recommendations are Choila, Bara, and Sekuwa.

 Another must-have food is Bhaktapur curd, Juju Dhau.
 This yogurt is refreshing, sweet, creamy, and delicious.
 Its popularity has led to it being named King of Curd.